easyq/quick1/README.md

 Create the patch
 ================

 1. Your script is successfully completed.
-Now create the patch for a whole directory easyq.
+Now create the patch for a whole directory quick1.
 2. Encrypt the patch via RSA with the cert.pm.

 Send full log and files